Having to start a budget might be tedious but it doesn’t have to be boring.

 - A 7-day cruise costing $1500.

-- Clarify your vision and set financial goals.
 You’ll need to have a clear picture of the type of life you want to live.
 Then, set financial goals related to that vision.
+Decide on what you want to save for and when you’d like to retire.

-- Gather one month’s income sources.
-Get a better understanding of how much money comes in each month.
-Income sources come from paychecks, dividends, alimony, interest payments, etc.
+Budgeting is about the best use of your income, so you’ll need to get a better understanding of how much money comes in each month.
+List and calculate your income sources come from paychecks, dividends, alimony, interest payments, etc.

 Now that you understand the importance of budgeting and gathered your documents, it’s time to use the simple 3-Step Budgeting Process.